TimOosterhuis/MAS-project/index.md

 This player knows if he can win this trick with his available cards or not, so he will try to win the trick with the highest card capable of that if the other team is currently winning the trick.
 If he cannot win or his team already wins this trick he will play his lowest playable card.

 ## [](#header-2)Main.py
-Excluding graphical details in this explanation, these can be found below. 'main.py' is where the match is played by our logical agents.
+Excluding graphical details in this explanation, these can be found below in the visualisation section. `main.py` is where the match is played by our logical agents.
 In this file the current trump suite is chosen at random, the player instances are initialized and the cards are shuffled and distributed among the players.
 When this is done the knowledge of each player is created on the basis of their own cards and the open cards on the table, if there are any.
 When this is done, each player assesses what he thinks is possible, and then South starts the match by playing his first card.
 In eight rounds, after each card is played the reasoning of the player is shown.